shmibblez/geocomb-cpp/README.md

 - all geocomb code goes in ./src/
 - ./src/ contains all code hexmap needs to work (no graphics)
 - ./tests/ contains multiple programs (each with with their own main()) that each do different things.
-- that's pretty much it for now, although I was going to learn vulkan, and then draw points, it seems pretty complicated, or something that I'll need to dedicate some time to learn properly, so I'll do that when I have some quality free time.
-What I'm planning on doing instead is just make node version that uses node napi, and draw with p5js since that's way simpler.
+- that's pretty much it for now.

 ## important notes